crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- Improved the compatibility with postgres clients that use the ``text`` type for parameter encoding.

 -  Upgraded the Admin UI to 1.11.2 which includes the following changes:

    Changed the license information (ident) to be taken from the